yufeenyuy/msc_bi_docs/Data Warehousing Architecture Types/dwh_architechture_types.md

 ![Virtual dwha](./img/virtual_dwh_architecture.png "Virtual Architecture")

 7. **Distributed DWHA**

 The DWHs can reside on nodes of a cluster.
-However, these DWHs including their data marts can be interlinked since they interconnected via a network.
-Each data mart is used to serve a particular business are or unit.The data can be stored following replication or partitioning strategies to ensure availability, reliability, reduce latency and improve performance.
+However, these DWHs including their data marts can be interlinked since they are interconnected via a network.
+Each data mart is used to serve a particular business area or unit.The data can be stored following replication or partitioning strategies to ensure availability, reliability, reduce latency and improve performance.
 It is equally scalable and cost effective.

 ![Distributive dwha](./img/distributive_architecture.png "Distributive Architecture")

 8. **Big Data DWHA**
-This architecture is suitable for handling large amount of structured, semi-structured and unstructured data.
+This architecture is suitable for handling large amounts of structured, semi-structured and unstructured data.
 The data can be stored in distributive file storage systems like Hadoop and also processed using distributive techniques like MapReduce, Pig, Spark and Hive.
 Two designs can be develop and implemented following this architecture.

 - Structured, Semi-structured and Unstructured Data are all stored in a distributive fileystem like Hadoop.
 Then the data is processed and further stored in a relational database management system(RDBM).
 Stakeholders and application only access the data in the RDBM for data analysis.